Homicide probe launched after body found in Waikato

 • Taupō Police: Lockdown is for holiday home owners and criminals too

-Police are now appealing to members of the public who may have seen Young in and around Hamilton between between early last month and Monday.
+Police are now appealing to members of the public who may have seen Young in and around Hamilton between early last month and Monday.

-Anyone with information is urged to contact police on 105 or anonymously on CrimeStoppers: 0800 555 111.
+Anyone with information is urged to contact police on 105 or anonymously on Crimestoppers 0800 555 111.